In the event of a major emergency, we can help in different ways:

 All schools have plans to cope with local emergencies such as fire and flood.
 Make sure you find out in advance what your school’s emergency arrangements are.
 It is also useful to plan who you will ask to collect your children from school if you are unable to do so in an emergency.

 The Regional Community Resilience Group (RCRG) Newsletter

-You can read the latest Autumn Winter 2020 - 2021 edition of the Regional Community Resilience Group (RCRG) Newsletter on the Department for Infrastructure's website (link opens in new window).
+You can read the latest summer 2023 edition of the Regional Community Resilience Group (RCRG) Newsletter on the Department for Infrastructure website (link opens in new window).